top of page

 9. Hidden Beach

 Hidden Beach is about 1 mile south of Incline Village and is accessible via the East Shore Bike Trail.
-This spectacular stretch of rugged shoreline features crystal clear turquoise water and large boulders that are perfect for lounging on.
+This spectacular stretch of rugged shoreline features crystal-clear turquoise water and large boulders that are perfect for lounging on.
 You can also hike down to Hidden Beach after hiking to Monkey Rock.
-Its along the same trail but in the opposite direction.
+It's along the same trail but in the opposite direction.